nanoflow/dav/README.md

 - Enter the following information
   - CardDAV
   - Account Type: Manual
-  - Username: Your Admidio User Name
+  - Username: Your Admidio User Name (take care of upper/lower case)
   - Password: Your Admidio Password
   - Server Address: URL of your Admidio Installation (including https://)
 - Only one addressbook is addedto the Contacts App, this is a known limitation of MacOS Contacts App